NeuroJSON/jnifti/JNifTi_specification.md

 (containing a 348-byte header for the metadata storage and another 4 bytes as extension flags).
-In 2011, an upgraded NIFTI format - NIFTI-2 - permits the storage of large sized imaging data by using 64-bit integers to storage the image dimension data, which was previously storaged in 16-bit integers.
+In 2011, an upgraded NIFTI format - NIFTI-2 - permits the storage of large sized imaging data by using 64-bit integers to storage the image dimension data, which was previously stored in 16-bit integers.

 The NIFTI-1/2 header specifies the data array dimensions, types, orientations, and essential image acquisition settings such as slice thicknesses,